 Yichun Yilian is a private limited liability company established on 7 November 2014.
-It is registered in Mainland China and is a technology company focusing on research, development and manufacturing of intelligent laser printers.
-In 2018, the Group's shareholding in Yichun Yilian has been reduced from 42.34% to 40.40% as new investments have been made in Yichun Yilian.
-As a result, the Group has recorded HK\$17,963,000 as gain on deemed disposal of partial interests in an associate.
+It is registered in Mainland China and is a technology company focusing on research, development and manufacture of intelligent laser printers.

 The following table illustrates the summarised financial information in respect of Yichun Yilian adjusted for any differences in accounting policies and reconciled to the carrying amount in the consolidated financial statements: